RedHat-Healthcare/Demos-iDaaS/iDaaS-KIC/iDaaS-KIC-Integration/README.md

 ## Platform Implementation

 ## Scenario: Integration
-This repository follows a very common implementation.
-The implementation is processing all the data from the topic named opmgmt_transactions.
+The implementation processes all the data from the topic named opmgmt_transactions.

 ## Integration Data Flow Steps

-1. The Topic opmgmt_transactions is subscribed to for transactions.<br/>
+1. The integration application subscribes to all the data from the topic opmgmt_transactions topic.<br/>
-2. The data will be processed from the queue and the header attributes will all be parsed.<br/>
+2. The data will be processed from the topic and the header attributes will all be parsed.<br/>
-3. The header attributes should then be persisted to the appropriate database fields in appauditing_auditlog and appauditing_auditlog_msgs depending upon data attributes.<br/>
+3. Depending on the settings in the application.properties the header attributes can go to files, a relational database table named insight within the kic database or both.
+These actions are done through parsing the header attributes.<br/>

 # Builds
 This section will cover both local and automated builds.